sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 JS_FreeValue(ctx, ctx.eval(code)) # [object File]
 ```

-Note that `.jsctor`, like other pragmas, supports the same "zeroeth" JSContext
+`.jsctor`, like other pragmas, supports the same "zeroeth" JSContext
-parameter trick as [jsfunc](#jsfunc-regular-functions), which is useful when
+parameter trick as [jsfunc](#jsfunc-regular-functions), which is useful
-the global object is needed for resource allocation.
+when the global object is needed for resource allocation.

 ### jsfget, jsfset: custom property reflectors

-The `.jsfget` and `.jsfset` pragmas can be used to define custom getter/setter
+The `.jsfget` and `.jsfset` pragmas can be used to define custom
-functions.
+getter/setter functions.

-Like `.jsget` and `.jsset`, they appear as regular getters and setters in
+Like `.jsget` and `.jsset`, they appear as regular getters and setters
-JS.
-However, instead of automatically reflecting a property, `.jsfget` and
+in JS.
+However, instead of automatically reflecting a property,
-`.jsfset` allows you to write custom code to handle property accesses.
+`.jsfget` and `.jsfset` allows you to write custom code to handle
+property accesses.

 Example: